mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.Azure.StorageAccount.md

 ##### Parameters
 * *client:* The BlobServiceClient used to connect to the Azure Blob storage.
 * *collectionName:* The name of the collection in the Azure Blob storage.
+* *options:* The configuration options to the azure container service.
 * *loggerFactory:* ILoggerFactory instance.